Boston bullies: Celtics’ 31-3 run ends Nuggets’ win streak

 UP NEXT

-Celtics: Visit the Portland Trail Blazers on Tuesday night before wrapping up their three-game trip against the Lakers on Thursday night.
+Celtics: Visit the Portland Trail Blazers on Tuesday night.

 Nuggets: At Golden State on Monday night.